nest/nest-simulator/doc/htmldoc/contribute/index.rst

          :download:`NEST Contributor Agreement <static/NEST_Contributor_Agreement.pdf>`

-       * Reviewers must be assigned to the pull-request and check the relevant changes.
+       * Reviewers will be assigned to pull-requests.
 If you are requested to review a pull request, please see our :ref:`code_guidelines`.

        * Continuous integration is used to ensure that NEST runs as expected.
 All tests must pass before merging.